 - In a medium bowl, whisk together flour, sugar, cocoa and salt.
 Set aside.

-- In a large mixing bowl with paddle attachment, beat the egg, vegetable oil, buttermilk, red food coloring, and vanilla extract until well combined.
+- In a large mixing bowl, whisk the egg, vegetable oil, buttermilk, red food coloring, and vanilla extract until well combined.

 - Add prepared dry ingredients and mix until smooth, about a minute.